Sherman to apologize to Mayfield over handshake flap

 San Francisco 49ers cornerback Richard Sherman admitted that Baker Mayfield deserves an apology following his erroneous claim that the Cleveland Browns quarterback snubbed him prior to a pregame coin toss.
 "It's definitely my bad," Sherman said on The Pat McAfee Show on Wednesday.
 "I never want anybody to deal with some (expletive) that -- I mean some, some stuff that they didn't do.
 And so, you know, the questions that he's gonna get and the annoying, nonsense questions about some stuff that happened in a game that's already been done, you know, sure he'll get an apology for that.

 "What's amazing, and annoying, was him not shaking hands at the beginning," the 31-year-old Sherman told NFL.com's Mike Silver on Monday night.
 "That's some college (expletive).
 It's ridiculous.
 We're all trying to get psyched up, but shaking hands with your opponent -- that's NFL etiquette.
-And when you pull bush-league stuff, that's disrespectful to the game.
+And when you pull bush league stuff, that's disrespectful to the game.
 And believe me, that's gonna get us fired up."
-Sherman remained fired upon the matter before issuing an apology that came on the heels of a video depicting Mayfield providing physical acknowledgment with the cornerback prior to Monday's game.
+Sherman remained fired up on the matter before issuing an apology that came on the heels of video depicting Mayfield providing physical acknowledgment with the cornerback prior to Monday's game.

+Mayfield told reporters on Wednesday that he wasn't bothered by Sherman's comments.
+"No, I know what I did," the 24-year-old Mayfield said.
+"That's the one time the camera recording me has gone in my favor."

+Mayfield appeared to be making light of the time he was arrested in February 2016 for public intoxication, disorderly conduct and resisting arrest.
+The arrest was caught on camera.
+Although he said Mayfield was owed an apology, Sherman maintained that he felt disrespected by the quarterback.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)